SaadiProgrammer/SaadiProgrammer/README.md

 Hi 👋🏻 I'm Saadi 👩‍💻💙📱 I am a mobile App development expert.<br>
 passionate about quality software & Programming,focused on Flutter-Firebase-Sqlite-Dart-Python.<br>
 A few facts about me: 👩‍💻 For 3 years I have been creating cross-platform apps using Flutter. <br>
+👩‍💻 my first programming language is a java, which is i love but ...you know.<br>
 😍 I am passionate about what I do, and programming is my major hobby.<br>
 💙 I am a Freelancer Developer Expert in Dart and Flutter. <br>
-✍🏻 I also have an interest in mobile apps design. <br>
+✍🏻 I also have an interest in mobile apps ui/ux design. <br>

 I live in Iraq-Kurdistan.👩‍💻 I speak fluent English, fluent Kurdish.<br>

 <h3 align="left">Connect with me:</h3>